-Unnao woman victim who accused BJP MLA of rape hit by truck; lawyer, key witness dead
+Unnao rape survivor injured in truck accident; lawyer, key witness dead

 New Delhi, July 28: In a new twist to the Unnao gangrape case, in which BJP MLA Kuldeep Singh Sengar is an accused, the survivor suffered a major accident when a car was hit by a truck in Rae Bareli.
 The victim was accompanied by her aunt and lawyer Mahendra Singh, both of whom died in the accident.